Port Wakefield

 Port Wakefield is well known to South Australian travellers as a key fuel and rest stop on the main highway route north toward Port Augusta, Clare, and the outback.
 The town has a pub, a roadhouse, and basic local amenities, with the surrounding tidal flats and Gulf St Vincent coastline offering opportunities for fishing and birdwatching.
 The surrounding district is characterised by wheat farming, sheep grazing, and saltmarsh landscapes typical of the lower Yorke Peninsula region.
 Those seeking affordable rural living with relatively easy highway access to Adelaide will find Port Wakefield an appealing, unhurried alternative.

-Port Wakefield falls under postcode 5550 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narungga electorate.
+Port Wakefield falls under postcode 5550 and is governed by the Wakefield Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Narungga electorate.

 Location